 Sometimes just letting your feelings out, instead of bottling them up, can help.
 If there is nobody you feel you can talk to, it may be that writing down how you feel may help.
 Or you may find art a better way of expressing yourself.

 Look after yourself well

 Try to look for positive things to make you feel better.
 List the good things in your life.
 Consider making a 'distraction box' of things you like.
 For example, pictures or photos you like or which remind you of happy times, a favourite CD or book or DVD.
 Try to eat well.
 Exercise regularly, as this boosts your 'happy hormones'.
-Pamper yourself.
-Arrange occasions or holidays which might help cheer you up if you can.
+Pamper yourself by arranging occasions or holidays which might help cheer you up, if you can.

 Look through the information on self-help websites